 Nevertheless, the theoretical foundations and practices underlying the setting of enforcement priorities are vastly unexplored in the EU: they remain neglected by many decision-makers and legislators; most of the European competition authorities are not held accountable for their prioritisation choices, which are often not subject to judicial review.
 Moreover, priority-setting is a largely uncharted area in the EU competition law scholarship.

 Behind the project

 The Priority Setting Project aims to fill this gap.
-Led by Dr. Kati Cseres from the Amsterdam Centre for European Law and Governance and Dr. Or Brook from the University of Leeds, it brings together academics from various disciplines and stakeholders from the EU’s 27 competition authorities, the United Kingdom and the European Commission to discuss and disseminate the findings of a novel empirical study systematically analysing the competition authorities’ priority-setting policies and practices.
+Led by Dr. Kati Cseres from the Amsterdam Centre for European Law and Governance and Dr. Or Brook from the University of Leeds, it brings together academics from various disciplines and stakeholders from the competition authorities all around world, to discuss and disseminate the findings of a novel empirical study systematically analysing the competition authorities’ priority-setting policies and practices.
 Through a wide array of impact activities – including a workshop, training seminars, policy report, and academic publications – it builds an important network to rethink the enforcement priorities and influences reform.